 Many others companies emphasize that their makeup is cruelty-free, including:

 Although having to take companies at their word is unavoidable, you can check to see whether they are participating in the Responsible Mica Initiative.
 At the very least, this is an indication of whether or not this topic is on their radar at all.
-For now, if you want to be sure to avoid unethical mica, do your best to avoid products that contain the mineral all together.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+For now, if you want to be sure to avoid unethical mica, do your best to avoid products that contain the mineral all together.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.